 It is hoped the information above provides further clarity for those involved in and with, or who support SSM.
-The role of the Bishop's Officer for those in Self-Supporting Ordained Ministry is to be a resource for the diocese as a whole, through providing advice and guidance on the role of SSMs.
+The role of the Bishop's Adviser for those in Self-Supporting Ordained Ministry is to be a resource for the diocese as a whole, through providing advice and guidance on the role of SSMs.
 Therefore SSMs, other clergy, churchwardens and PCCs are reminded to make use of that provision, with the aim of further resourcing and equipping all those who seek to serve the church and build the Kingdom of God.
 To that end, some Deanery Chapters and Deanery Synods have requested a presentation to promote a wider appreciation and understanding of the work of SSMs, as well as the privileges and challenges.

-In addition, the Bishop's Officer for Self-Supporting Ordained Ministry contributes to and attends the Diocesan Committee for Ministry and relevant inter-diocesan events, to further support and promote the ministry of SSMs.
-In addition, the Bishop's Officer for Self-Supporting Ordained Ministry is also responsible for highlighting to Bishop's Staff any particular issues or concerns relating to SSMs.
+In addition, the Bishop's Adviser for Self-Supporting Ordained Ministry contributes to and attends the Diocesan Committee for Ministry and relevant inter-diocesan events, to further support and promote the ministry of SSMs.
+In addition, the Bishop's Adviser for Self-Supporting Ordained Ministry is also responsible for highlighting to Bishop's Staff any particular issues or concerns relating to SSMs.

-Finally, although there are a wealth of resources and books that can support the SSM in living their vocational response to God's Call, the following books may be of particular use to all those who are SSM or work with SSMs in whatever capacity:
+Finally, although there are a wealth of resources and books that can support SSMs in living their vocational response to God's Call, the following books may be of particular use to all those who are SSM or work with SSMs in whatever capacity, including those holding or exploring incumbency roles (with the last book also being relevant to those SSMs approaching 'retirement'):

-- John Lees, Self-Supporting Ministry: A Practical Guide (SPCK, 2018) - Jenny Gage, Priests in Secular Work: Participating in the Missio Dei (Sacristy Press, 2020) - James Francis, Busking the Gospel: Ordained Ministry in Secular Employment (Sacristy Press 2021)
+- J. Lees, Self-Supporting Ministry: A Practical Guide (SPCK, 2018) - J. Gage, Priests in Secular Work: Participating in the Missio Dei (Sacristy Press, 2020) - J. Francis, Busking the Gospel: Ordained Ministry in Secular Employment (Sacristy Press 2021) - T. Neal & L. Francis, A New Lease of Life: Anglican Clergy Reflect on Retirement (Sacristy Press, 2020)

-Appendix 1: Outline Role Description for the Bishop's Officer for Self-Supporting Ordained Ministry
+Appendix 1: Outline Role Description for the Bishop's Adviser for Self-Supporting Ordained Ministry

-The outline role-description below is provided to inform SSMs and those who minister with and alongside them, of the remit of the Bishop's Officer for Self-Supporting Ordained Ministry:
+The outline role-description below is provided to inform SSMs and those who minister with and alongside them, of the remit of the Bishop's Adviser for Self-Supporting Ordained Ministry: